-- (k) Stage 2 modules have been successfully completed - (l) The student attempted the original and repeat examination for the failed module(s) (except where the student has achieved an I-Grade) - (m) The failed module(s) result for all credits carried is not Failed Element - (n) The failed module(s) are not pre-requisite for modules for the subsequent stage.
+- (a) Stage 2 modules have been successfully completed; - (b) the student attempted the original and repeat examination for the failed module(s) (except where the student has achieved an I-Grade); - (c) the failed module(s) result for all credits carried is not Failed Element; - (d) the failed module(s) are not pre-requisite for modules for the subsequent stage.

-Carry-over of credits is facilitated by TUS within the limitations of pre-requisite and corequisite requirements, repeat attendance requirements, and scheduling.
+Carry-over of credits is facilitated by TUS within the limitations of pre-requisite and co-requisite requirements, repeat attendance requirements, and scheduling.
 The Technological University cannot guarantee repeat attendance and is not obliged to facilitate the repeat module arrangements.